GabeScott/standard-works-vault/General Conference/1987 October - To the Fathers in Israel.md

 The Lord clearly defined the roles of providing for and rearing a righteous posterity.
 In the beginning, Adam, not Eve, was instructed to earn the bread by the sweat of his brow.

-The Apostle Paul counsels husbands and fathers, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel” (1 Tim.
-5:8).
+The Apostle Paul counsels husbands and fathers, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel” ([[1 Timothy 5.8|1 Tim.
+5:8]]).

 Early in the history of the restored Church, the Lord specifically charged men with the obligation to provide for their wives and family.
-In January of 1832 He said, “Verily I say unto you, that every man who is obliged to provide for his own family, let him provide, and he shall in nowise lose his crown” (D&C 75:28).
-Three months later the Lord said again, “Women have claim on their husbands for their maintenance, until their husbands are taken” (D&C 83:2).
+In January of 1832 He said, “Verily I say unto you, that every man who is obliged to provide for his own family, let him provide, and he shall in nowise lose his crown” ([[D&C 75.28|D&C 75:28]]).
+Three months later the Lord said again, “Women have claim on their husbands for their maintenance, until their husbands are taken” ([[D&C 83.2|D&C 83:2]]).
 This is the divine right of a wife and mother.
 While she cares for and nourishes her children at home, her husband earns the living for the family, which makes this nourishing possible.

 In a home where there is an able-bodied husband, he is expected to be the breadwinner.
 Sometimes we hear of husbands who, because of economic conditions, have lost their jobs and expect the wives to go out of the home and work, even though the husband is still capable of providing for his family.
 In these cases, we urge the husband to do all in his power to allow his wife to remain in the home caring for the children while he continues to provide for his family the best he can, even though the job he is able to secure may not be ideal and family budgeting may have to be tighter.

 Also, the need for education or material things does not justify the postponing of children in order to keep the wife working as the breadwinner of the family.

 I remember the counsel of our beloved prophet Spencer W. Kimball to married students.
-He said: “I have told tens of thousands of young folks that when they marry they should not wait for children until they have finished their schooling and financial desires. ...
-They should live together normally and let the children come. ...
+He said: “I have told tens of thousands of young folks that when they marry they should not wait for children until they have finished their schooling and financial desires. … They should live together normally and let the children come. …

 “I know of no scriptures,” President Kimball continued, “where an authorization is given to young wives to withhold their families and go to work to put their husbands through school.
-There are thousands of husbands who have worked their own way through school and have reared families at the same time” (“Marriage Is Honorable,” in Speeches of the Year, 1973, Provo: Brigham Young University Press, 1974, p.
+There are thousands of husbands who have worked their own way through school and have reared families at the same time” (“Marriage Is Honorable,” in *Speeches of the Year, 1973,* Provo: Brigham Young University Press, 1974, p.
 263).

 Brethren of the priesthood, I continue to emphasize the importance of mothers staying home to nurture, care for, and train their children in the principles of righteousness.